 AtmosAware

-We’ve also created a monitoring system, AtmosAware, that measures and validates indoor air quality in a real time.
+We’ve also created a monitoring system, AtmosAware, that measures and validates indoor air quality in real-time.
 AtmosAware simplifies and supports building operations and facility management.
-It can be installed easily for any new or existing interior, such as offices, hotels, retail spaces, real estate, hospitals, and schools, to effectively ensure the health, well-being, and performance of all occupants. – Steve Levine
+It can be installed easily for any new or existing interior, such as offices, hotels, retail spaces, real estate, hospitals, and schools, to ensure all occupants’ health, well-being, and performance. – Steve Levine

 Can you explain in general terms how bipolar ionization works?

-Bipolar indoor air quality technology is a proven line of defense against various viruses, including coronavirus.
+Bipolar indoor air quality technology is a proven defense against various viruses, including coronavirus.

 What These Devices Do

-These devices, easily installed in building HVAC systems, emit ions that act like the old Pac-Man game, “eating-up” viruses and germs and disinfecting the air without the use of chemicals.
-The ions basically destroy the surface layer of a virus like COVID-19 and effectively mitigate the virus on contact.
+These devices, easily installed in building HVAC systems, emit ions that act like the old Pac-Man game, “eating up” viruses and germs and disinfecting the air without using chemicals.
+The ions destroy the surface layer of a virus like COVID-19 and effectively mitigate the virus on contact.

-Unlike common cleansers and wipes that sanitize surfaces momentarily, bipolar devices sanitize air and surfaces 24/7.
-Additionally, bipolar devices take dust and spores out of the air where we breathe, and breaks down unpleasant odors and gasses.
+Unlike ordinary cleansers and wipes that sanitize surfaces momentarily, bipolar devices sanitize air and surfaces 24/7.
+Additionally, they remove dust and spores from the air we breathe and break down unpleasant odors and gases.

 Who are your current BPI clients?